KnowBe4 (NASDAQ:KNBE) Issues Q2 2021 Earnings Guidance

 KnowBe4 (NASDAQ:KNBE) issued an update on its second quarter 2021 earnings guidance on Wednesday morning.
 The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $55.50 million-$56.50 million.

-A number of analysts recently commented on KNBE shares.
-Bank of America started coverage on shares of KnowBe4 in a research note on Monday, May 17th.
-They issued a buy rating and a $24.00 target price for the company.
-Truist Securities assumed coverage on shares of KnowBe4 in a report on Monday, May 17th.
-They issued a buy rating and a $25.00 price objective on the stock.
-Needham & Company LLC upped their price objective on shares of KnowBe4 from $22.00 to $24.00 and gave the company a buy rating in a report on Monday.
-Robert W. Baird assumed coverage on shares of KnowBe4 in a report on Monday, May 17th.
-They issued an outperform rating and a $22.00 price objective on the stock.
-Finally, Cowen assumed coverage on shares of KnowBe4 in a report on Wednesday.
-They issued an outperform rating on the stock.
-Four analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
-The company has a consensus rating of Buy and a consensus price target of $23.62.
+Several analysts recently issued reports on KNBE shares.
+Piper Sandler started coverage on KnowBe4 in a research note on Monday, May 17th.
+They set an overweight rating and a $24.00 target price on the stock.
+Robert W. Baird started coverage on KnowBe4 in a research note on Monday, May 17th.
+They set an outperform rating and a $22.00 target price on the stock.
+Cowen started coverage on KnowBe4 in a research note on Wednesday.
+They set an outperform rating on the stock.
+Bank of America started coverage on KnowBe4 in a research note on Monday, May 17th.
+They set a buy rating and a $24.00 target price on the stock.
+Finally, Needham & Company LLC lifted their target price on KnowBe4 from $22.00 to $24.00 and gave the company a buy rating in a research note on Monday.
+Four research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
+The company has an average rating of Buy and an average target price of $23.62.

 KnowBe4 Company Profile